Amsterdam-Internships/FewShotCrowdCounting/README.md

 2) Install all dependencies in requirements.txt

-2 (alternative) Install the environment with conda.
+2) (alternative) Install the environment with conda.
 This is a complete export of the environment used to perform the experiments:

-1) Clone this repository:
     ```bash
     git clone https://github.com/Amsterdam-Internships/InternshipAmsterdamGeneral
     ```